Longo97/PodsAnalyzer/README.md

 # Usage
 To analyze the pods inside your project:
-1. Clone this repository inside your project folder
+1. Clone this repository inside your project folder or simply download the podsAnalyzer.py file
 2. Run the script using the command: **python podsAnalyzer.py**.
 3. The gathered information for each CocoaPod will be saved to a Plist file.